anquanscan/sec-tools/README.md

 [athena-iso](https://github.com/Athena-OS/athena-iso): Athena is a Arch Linux-based distro focused on Cybersecurity.
 Learn, practice and enjoy with any hacking tool!
 [sops](https://github.com/mozilla/sops): Simple and flexible tool for managing secrets
 [WebHackingNotes](https://github.com/inj3ctor-m4/WebHackingNotes): RECON Notes taking from every fucking book about bugbounty and web-app penetration testing exists
 [urchin](https://github.com/keeganjk/urchin): :shell::collision: Python socket remote shell that lets you connect to others computers through the shell when they run the client.
+[bpfd](https://github.com/genuinetools/bpfd): Framework for running BPF programs with rules on Linux as a daemon.
+Container aware.